Health Mentors Program

 -Kenneth Perry, Health Mentor

 The Health Mentors Program staff realizes that you have many things going on in your lives.
-During the first year of the program, the meetings will be pre-scheduled by Health Mentors Program staff based on your availability from 12:00-2:00pm at Thomas Jefferson University.
+During the first year of the program, the first meeting will be pre-scheduled by Health Mentors Program staff based on your availability from 12:00-2:00pm at Thomas Jefferson University.
 We will reimburse for travel: CCT-Paratransit, tokens or parking passes.
+The next meeting is a home visit and you will be able to schedule this with your student team for a date and time that is convenient for you.